JarryShaw/PyPCAPKit/PROFILING-NOTES.md

 ## What landed on `perf/hot-path-wins`

-Cumulative on `http.pcap`: **1041.5 ms -> 566.3 ms, -45.6%** (1.84x).
+Cumulative on `http.pcap`: **1041.5 ms -> 574.4 ms, -44.8%** (1.81x).
 Every
-commit was verified byte-identical over the 60-run / 33 MB serialisation diff, and the full suite is green.
+commit was verified byte-identical over the 60-run / 33 MB serialisation diff, the full suite is green, and both `pylint` and `mypy` report exactly the message set the pristine tree does (124 mypy errors either side, identical; pylint message multiset identical).

 | # | sha | change | `http.pcap` | all captures |
 |---|---|---|---|---|